10. Shawn Michaels (w/ Sensational Sherri) vs El Matador (Tito Santana), WrestleMania VIII

 Good opener and a sign of things to come with HBK involved in his first solo match at WrestleMania and has a good bout in the process.

 At times it feels a bit like a House Show match.
 Worked at a deliberate methodical pace, with very little wasted motion the match did it’s job.
-Not as much as it could have been, served it’s purpose.
+Not as much as it could have been, it served its purpose.
 For a Shawn Michaels match there was very little in the way of highspots (markedly different from year before… and the year that followed).
 Seemed like they were saving up for a proper feud (which never happened).
-Contrary to the complaints that would follow him in the later part of that decade, if anything, Michaels was too generous in those early singles days!
+Contrary to the complaints that would follow him in the latter part of that decade, if anything, Michaels was too generous in those early singles days!
 He was the prototypical all bumping WWF-style heel with very little offense.
 Santana is solid as always working a match he has done a thousand times before and you can see he is actually the one dictating the pace throughout.

 There was more action in those last few minutes than the whole of the match before.
 This was an important win because it showed Michaels could beat a ‘name’ babyface not by DQ or count-out but pin and this and TV win over Snuka.